-Following the May 2019 Update, the next major release of Windows 10 will be the 19H2 Update.
-Appropriately code-named for the second half of the year 2019, this update is still in beta testing with Slow Ring Windows Insiders and is set to be released sometime in the fall.
+Following the May 2019 Update, the next major release of Windows 10 is the Windows 10 November 2019 Update.
+Appropriately code-named for the second half of the year 2019, this update has completed beta testing with Windows Insiders and is now live on Windows Update.

-While it will not bring a major overall to Windows as previous versions have, there are still a few changes coming in 19H2.
-Here’s everything you need to know about the next major update coming to Windows 10.
+It does not bring a major overall to Windows, as previous versions have, but there are still a few important changes coming in the November 2019 Update.
+Here’s everything you need to know about the next major update to Windows 10.

-With Windows 10 19H2, Microsoft made significant changes to the way that major updates to Windows are delivered and installed.
+With the Windows 10 November 2019 Update, Microsoft made significant changes to the way that major updates to Windows are delivered and installed.
 If your PC is running the May 2019 Update, 19H2 will not be delivered through Windows Update as a full-on “new” operating system as it has before.

-To ensure a quality Windows experience, the 19H2 update is instead dedicated to “servicing” the existing Windows 10 May 2019 Update.
+To ensure a quality Windows experience, the Windows 10 November 2019 update is instead dedicated to “servicing” the existing Windows 10 May 2019 Update.
 This is akin to the “Service Packs” from the Windows XP and Windows 7 era.

 According to Microsoft, only if you’re on an older version of Windows that pre-dates the May 2019 Update will you see and download it as a “new” release through Windows Update — just as it has worked the past.

-As always, the Windows 10 19H2 update will be free and will be delivered to your PC via Windows Update for no additional cost.
-You’ll have the choice if you want to download or install it.
+As always, the update will be free and will be delivered to your PC via Windows Update for no additional cost.
+You’ll have the choice to download or install it.
 Only if your PC is on an older version of Windows 10 that is closer to the end of support will it be installed automatically.

-The Windows 10 19H2 update is still in development, so there are a lot of changes that could be yet to come.
-What we do know, though, is that this update is partially dedicated to fixing the bugs reported with the Windows 10 May 2019 Update.
+The Windows 10 19H2 update is partially dedicated to fixing the bugs reported with the Windows 10 May 2019 Update.
 It is also focused on performance improvements and enterprise features.

-One of the only major changes confirmed to be coming with 19H2 so far is a new ability to enable third-party digital assistants to be voice-activated on the Lock screen.
+One of the only major changes coming with the Windows 10 November 2019 Update is a new ability to enable third-party digital assistants to be voice-activated on the Lock screen.
 Cortana has long been available on the lock screen for tasks such as checking the weather or sports and making new reminders, but it will now also be possible to enable third-party assistants like Alexa as well.

-While Windows 10 19H2 won’t bring any major changes, the first version of Windows for release in 2020 — currently codenamed 20H1 — will.
+While the Windows 10 November 2019 Update doesn’t bring any major changes, the first version of Windows for release in 2020 — currently codenamed 20H1 — will.
 Windows Insiders enrolled in the Fast Ring are beta testing this release, but it will likely not be released to the public until April of 2020.

 Some new features coming in this version include more rounded corners in the user interface across the operating system, a more chat-based Cortana, security changes for Windows Hello, and new features for Virtual Desktops.